 Preparations for the 1939 blackout began in 1937 as the threat of aerial warfare loomed.
 300,000 citizen volunteers trained as air raid precaution wardens.
 From 1938, rehearsals were common.
-Householders checked for leaking light on the ground; the RAF watched from above.
+Householders checked for leaking light on the ground while the RAF watched from above.

 Disguising cities from the air was the main aim of the blackout.
 Luftwaffe pilots coupled maps and reconnaissance photos with visible landmarks.
 Turning off the lights was one of many defensive measures employed by the British.
 Burning barrels of tar created smokescreens and barrage balloons filled with hydrogen acted as a physical barrier.
 Of course, there was also the British weather.

 Blackout rehearsals became routine from early 1938.
-People used heavy curtains, cardboard or paint to prevent light escaping their homes.
+People used heavy curtains, cardboard, or paint to prevent light from escaping their homes.
 Councils turned off street lights and car and bicycle lights had shutters to direct light downwards.